 The prevalence of GABHS among primary school children in the present study was identified as 3.9%.
-This was much lower than the 7.2% in Nepal17, 32.7% in Calabar,19 and 66.7% in Abeokuta.20 The study in Calabar19 although in children attending schools was at a much earlier time than this study.
-Besides, the indiscriminate use of antibiotics in Nigeria may have contributed to the low prevalence of GABHS in our study as most antibiotics can be obtained over the counter without a prescription.
-In addition, seasonality of GABHS infection may have affected the prevalence since the study was not carried out all year round hence may have been during a low infection season.
+This was much lower than the 7.2% in Nepal, 17 32.7% in Calabar, 19 and 66.7% in Abeokuta.
+20 The study in Calabar although carried out among children attending primary schools, was done earlier than this study.
+Besides, the indiscriminate use of antibiotics in Nigeria may have contributed to the low prevalence of GABHS in our study as most antibiotics can now be obtained over the counter without a prescription.
+In addition, seasonality of GABHS infection may have affected the prevalence since the study was not carried out all year round, hence may have been during a low infection season.
 The higher prevalence in Abeokuta may be due to the fact that all the children had symptomatic pharyngitis in addition to the small sample size of 30.
-The study population in Abeokuta and Pokhara valley in Nepal involved children aged less than 6 years and those older than 12yera which may also affect the prevalence.
+The study population in Abeokuta and Pokhara valley in Nepal involved children aged less than 6 years and those older than 12 years which may also affect the prevalence.

 With regard to the susceptibility pattern of GABHS isolates in the present study, the isolates were evidently most sensitive to azithromycin, followed by penicillin and ampicillin.
-A similar remarkable sensitivity to Azithromycin was also reported by Sadoh et al15 in Benin city, Nigeria, in Senegal, and Pokhara, Nepal.
-This is hardly unexpected, probably because of the low "prescription pressure," and an even lower likelihood of self-prescription as well as over the counter abuse due to a generally higher cost of Azithromycin.
-Azithromycin been a macrolide is usually recommended for patients who are allergic to penicillin. ^{2,3,10} Looking at its high susceptibility in this study, it may as well be prescribed as a first drug of choice and not just for those who are sensitive to penicillin.
+A similar remarkable sensitivity to Azithromycin was also reported by Sadoh et al15 in Benin city, Nigeria, in Senegal, 16 and Pokhara, Nepal.
+17 This is hardly unexpected, probably because of the low

+"prescription pressure," a lower likelihood of self-prescription as well as over the counter abuse due to the high cost of Azithromycin compared to penicillin and amoxicillin.
+Azithromycin being a macrolide is usually recommended for patients who are allergic to penicillin. ^{2,3,10} Looking at its high susceptibility in this study, it may as well be prescribed as a first drug of choice and not just for those who are sensitive to penicillin.

 The present study showed a high susceptibility of GABHS to Penicillin although it was second to azithromycin.
-Penicillin has been the drug of choice in the treatment of GABHS with 100% sensitivity in several studies.^{16,17,21,22} However, some studies have shown a less than 100% sensitivity just as the present study.^{23,24} The possible reason for this reduced sensitivity could be as result of the emergence of penicillin-resistant strains of GABHS, probably by B-lactamase production or co-pathogen interference and alteration of microbial balance.23
+Penicillin has been the drug of choice in the treatment of GABHS with 100% sensitivity in several studies. ^{16,17,21,22} However, some studies, ^{23,24} have shown a less than 100% sensitivity just as the present study.
+The possible reason for this reduced sensitivity could be as result of the emergence of penicillin-resistant strains of GABHS, probably by B-lactamase production or co-pathogen interference and alteration of microbial balance.
+23

 The present study also shows a high sensitivity of the GABHS to ampicillin unlike that reported by Sadoh et al15 which indeed identified a relatively high level of resistance of the pathogen to ampicillin.
 The reason for this difference could be due to the inevitable abuse of ampicillin being one of the earliest available antibiotic in the country.
-However, with the availability of more antibiotics now, the prescription pressure shifted from ampicillin, improving its sensitivity.
+However, with the availability of more antibiotics now, the prescription pressure may have shifted from ampicillin, thereby improving its sensitivity.